josephbudd/kickwasm/README.md

-# kickwasm
+# kickwasm version 1.1.0

+## Description

-A rapid development, desktop application framework generator for go.
+A rapid development, desktop application framework generator for linux, windows and apple.

 KickWasm lets you construct a working framework for a go program and then add your own code to the framework in order to turn the framework into a real application.
 You simply follow these steps.

+1. Write a kickwams.yaml file(s)
+    1. You begin by defining each button in the framework's opening button pad.
+    1. You continue by defining each button's panel(s).
-1. Write a kickwams.yaml file(s) to define each GUI panel with its buttons or tabs or markup.
+    1. Now a panel can only have buttons or tabs or markup so you continue by defining each new panel's buttons or tabs or markup.
+    1. The cycle continues as you define each new button's panel(s) and each new tab's panel(s).
-1. Generate the framework source code with the command **kickwasm -f path-to-your-kickwasm.yaml** If you want you can immediately build and run the framework just to see it work.
+1. Generate the framework source code with the command **kickwasm -f path-to-your-kickwasm.yaml**.
+If you want you can immediately build and run the framework just to see it work.
-1. Add your own code one panel at a time to turn your framework into a real application.
+1. Turn the framework into an application by adding your own code one panel at a time.

 ## The frame work

 The framework works as soon as you build it.
-You can build the framework as soon as kickwasm generates the source code.
+You can build the framework as soon as kickwasm generates the framework source code.

 The colors example in the examples/ folder, is only a framework without anything added to it.
 See the colors example video below.

-### The framework code is physically and logically organized into 4 main levels
+### The framework code is physically and logically organized into 4 areas of logic

-1. The **domain/** folder contains domain ( application ) level logic.
+1. The go code in the **domain/** folder is the domain ( shared ) logic.
-1. The **mainprocess/** folder contains the main process level logic.
+1. The go code in the **mainprocess/** folder is the main process logic.
-1. The **renderer/** folder contains the renderer level logic.
+1. The go code in the **renderer/** folder is the renderer logic.
+The go code in the **renderer/** folder is compiled into wasm into the **site/app.wasm** file.
-1. The **site/** folder contains the wasm, templates, styles etc for the browser.
+1. The **site/** folder contains the compiled **app.wasm** file from the **renderer/** folder.
+It also contains the HTML templates as well as the css and any other files for the browser.

 ### The framework has 2 processes

 1. The **main process** is a web server running through whatever port you indicate in your application's http.yaml file.
 When you start the main process it opens a browser which loads and runs the renderer process from the **site/** folder.
-1. The **renderer process** is all of the wasm, html, css, images, etc contained in the site/ folder.
+1. The **renderer process** is all of the wasm, html, css, images, etc contained in the **site/** folder.

 ### The framework has a 2 step build

-So when you build the framework, you build both the renderer process and the main process.
-The renderer process code is in the **renderer/** folder but it is built into the **site/** folder.
+So when you build the framework, you build both the main process and the renderer process.

+You build the main process executable from the framework's root folder which has it's main.go.

-There is a shell script in the **renderer/** folder that builds the renderer process into the **site/** folder.
-It's **build.sh**.
+You build the renderer process from the **renderer/** folder which has it's main.go.
+But you use the shell script **renderer/build.sh** to build the renderer's wasm byte code into the **site/** folder.

 Here is a build example using the colors example.